MisterHarbinger/VoxCaster/README.md

 - If the Power bank shuts off after a few seconds, read the "Important Note" section below.
 ### 5. Adjust the controls
 - Adjust the mic sensitivity and volume potentiometers clockwise until you’re satisfied with the sound.
-- By befault, the code applies a light modulation effect automatically, so no buttons, potentiometer, or extra setup is required.
+- By default, the code applies a light modulation effect automatically, so no buttons, potentiometer, or extra setup is required.

 ### Important Note